aidh-aadil/sparky-bot/README.md

 - `let-me-google-that` : Search google for something using [let me google that](https://letmegooglethat.com/) meme
 - `encode-binary` : Encode your input into binary digits
 - `decode-binary` : Decode binary digits into text
+- `trivia` : Get a random trivia question according to your desired difficulty and category

 ### Economy system